mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

 - A Docker registry containing all the necessary Docker installation images, including the Kommander images.
 The `kommander-image-bundle.tar` tarball has the required artifacts.

+- A charts bundle file containing all Helm charts that Kommander installation needs.

 - Connectivity with clusters attaching to the management cluster:
   - Both management and attached clusters must connect to the Docker registry.
   - Management cluster must connect to the attached cluster's API server.